firezone/firezone/docs/docs/authenticate/README.md

 one time password (TOTP)](../authenticate/multi-factor) can optionally be configured to add an additional authentication factor.
-1. [Single Sign-On (SSO)](#integrate-a-sso-provider): Enables users to sign in using their credentials from Okta, Google, Azure AD, or any service supporting the OpenID Connect (OIDC) protocol. provider.
+1. [Single Sign-On (SSO)](#integrate-a-sso-provider): Enables users to sign in using their credentials from Okta, Google, Azure AD, or any service supporting the OpenID Connect (OIDC) protocol.

 ## Integrate A SSO Provider